stashed/stash/README.md

 To speak with us, please leave a message on [our website](https://appscode.com/contact/).

-To join public discussions with the KubeDB community, join us in the [AppsCode Slack team](https://appscode.slack.com/messages/C8NCX6N23/details/) channel `#stash`.
+To join public discussions with the Stash community, join us in the [AppsCode Slack team](https://appscode.slack.com/messages/C8NCX6N23/details/) channel `#stash`.
 To sign up, use our [Slack inviter](https://slack.appscode.com/).

 To receive product annoucements, follow us on [Twitter](https://twitter.com/KubeStash).